 Spain is not a country I would generally associate with plentiful vegan options.
 Much like France, Spain is a place that makes me think of rich meats and mature cheeses, an abundance of fine cuisine – but not a lot that has been produced without an animal’s input somewhere along the way.

 Turns out, Barcelona is freaking great if you’re vegan.
-As well as all manner of totally vegan and totally veggie restaurants, we found some cracking vegan options in the ‘regular’ venues as well.
+As well as all manner of totally vegan and totally veggie restaurants, we found some cracking vegan options in the ‘regular’ venues during two trips to Barcelona centred around feasting and more feasting.
 Chök ‘the chocolate kitchen’ wins top prize for the omnivorous venues, supplying us with chocolate filled donuts, cinnamon cream-topped carrot cake muffins and other heavenly, indulgent, not-very-vegan-looking delights.

 If you’re heading off to Barcelona soon and want to stuff your face on vegan goodies, here are some venues where you’ll be spoilt for choice.
 In no particular order: